 If a DSMT order must be modified, the updated order must be signed by the primary care provider and copies must be retained in the medical record.

-Recipients enrolled in Bayou Health will receive DSMT through their health plan.
+Recipients enrolled in a managed care organization will receive DSMT through their health plan.

 Medicaid Recipients Not Eligible for DSMT

 The following recipients are not eligible for DSMT: